 1. Assess Keyword Targets

-A quarterly keyword checkup presents an opportunity to see how your optimization strategy has been playing out.
+This is an excellent opportunity to measure the success of your SEO strategy.
 Are you gaining ground on the keyword targets you’ve chosen, or should you think about re-optimizing?
-Check in with your go-to tools (AdWords, Ahrefs, Search Console, etc.) to view your targets’ most recent search volume and competition.
+Check-in with your go-to tools (AdWords, Ahrefs, Search Console, etc.) to view your targets’ most recent search volume and competition.

 2. Run “Links To Your Site” Report in Search Console to Check for Bad Links